Get Custom Training

 Example:

-Correlate training to hand hygiene compliance, response times, falls per 1k patient days, patient experience domains, and privacy incidents.
+Analytics correlate training completion with measures such as hand hygiene compliance, response times, falls per thousand patient days, patient experience scores, and privacy incidents.

 Predicting Training Needs and Outcomes